Recover using automated database backups - Azure SQL Database & SQL Managed Instance

 You can't overwrite an existing database during restore.

-When you're using the Standard or Premium service tiers, your database restore might incur an extra storage cost.
+When you're using the Standard or Premium service tier, your database restore might incur an extra storage cost.
 The extra cost is incurred when the maximum size of the restored database is greater than the amount of storage included with the target database's service tier and performance level.
 For pricing details of extra storage, see the SQL Database pricing page.
 If the actual amount of used space is less than the amount of storage included, you can avoid this extra cost by setting the maximum database size to the included amount.

 The recovery time to restore a database by using automated database backups is affected by several factors: